LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/custom-bots.md

 **To create a custom bot**
 1. [Access Conversation Builder](conversation-builder-overview.html#access-conversation-builder).
 2. On the **Bots** page, click **New Bot** in the upper-right corner.
 3. In the window that appears, select the **Custom Bot** template.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/bot_custom_add.png">

     The Custom Bot template uses English and includes just a Welcome dialog and a Fallback dialog (see [Dialog Types](conversation-builder-dialogs-dialog-basics.html#dialog-types)), so it’s ideal if you want to start from scratch.
-In this case, you’ll be prompted to enter a name and configure a few other settings before the bot is created.

-4. In the next window, specify the following:
+4. In the next window that appears, specify the following:

     * **Name**: Enter a name that’s concise and clear.
 Make sure abbreviations can be understood, and consider adding a prefix or suffix to indicate the environment (Dev, Prod, etc.) or language (En, Sp, Fr, etc.) if applicable.
     * **Description**: Enter a description that’s meaningful to you and others.
 Consider including language that identifies the bot's goal and key behaviors.